TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 intTarget
 ---------

+.. container:: table-row

+   Property
-..  confval:: intTarget
+         intTarget

-    :name: config-intTarget
+   Data type
-    :type: target
+         target

+   Description
          Default internal target.
-Used by :ref:`typolink` if no target is set.
+Used by typolink if no target is set

 ..  index:: config; linkVars